rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 - The `key ID` (in the `kid` key).
 Which can be obtained from the public key using the [PASERK IDs](https://github.com/paseto-standard/paserk/blob/master/operations/ID.md) standard.

 PASETO includes the message that was signed, so the server does not have to reconstruct the exact string from the request in order to check the signature.
 The server does need to check that the signature is valid for the string in the PASETO and that the contents of that string matches the request.

+### How the Registry Server will validate an asymmetric token

 The registry server will validate the PASETO, and check the footer and claims: